Jamir Jones

-Jamir Kyrie Jones (born June 14, 1998) is an American professional football linebacker for the Houston Gamblers of the United Football League (UFL).
-He played college football at Notre Dame.
-He has previously played in the National Football League (NFL) for the Pittsburgh Steelers, Los Angeles Rams, and Jacksonville Jaguars.
+Jamir Kyrie Jones (born June 14, 1998) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish.
+He played in the NFL for the Pittsburgh Steelers, Los Angeles Rams, and Jacksonville Jaguars.

 College career

-Jones played four years at Notre Dame, appearing in 55 games during his four seasons.
+Jones played four years at Notre Dame University, appearing in 55 games during his four seasons.
 As a senior in 2019, he played in 11 games and finished with 50 tackles, seven and a half for a loss, and four and a half sacks.
 He also forced two fumbles and recovered another.